iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get Divorce Records in Iowa?

 The Iowa Courts website contains a list of Clerks of District Court for the different counties in the state.
-Look it up to get the contact address of the Clerk of District Court where the divorce under consideration was finalized.
+Look it up to get the contact address of the Clerk of the District Court where the divorce under consideration was finalized.
 The Clerk of Court charges a fee for issuing these records, but it varies from county to county.

 Also, the Iowa Court Online Search system allows members of the public to conduct a case search for all cases from the different Trial (District) Courts across the state.
 Applicants are required to provide the following information, among others, when requesting divorce records in Iowa: